 - 7. The Panel concluded that this was not necessary and set out the Panel's vision of how these objectives may be reconciled within the current framework for public disclosure about the principal solvency and liquidity risks applicable to all companies and their auditors.
-The Integrated Code Guidance and this supplementary guidance implement the recommendation of the Panel that the FRC should make clear that use of liquidity insurance provided by central banks may be a normal source of funding for a bank that is judged to be solvent and that, if so, the need to use those facilities does not necessarily mean that the bank is unable to continue as a going concern or that there are material uncertainties that need to be publicly disclosed by the bank and emphasised by its auditor. - 8.
-The fundamental approach to the principal solvency and liquidity risks and related public reporting by banks is consistent with the general approach described in the Integrated Code Guidance.
+The Risk Guidance and this supplementary guidance implement the recommendation of the Panel that the FRC should make clear that use of liquidity insurance provided by central banks may be a normal source of funding for a bank that is judged to be solvent and that, if so, the need to use those facilities does not necessarily mean that the bank: is unable to adopt the going concern basis of accounting in its financial statements; or that there are material uncertainties that need to be disclosed by the bank in its financial statements and emphasised by its auditor; or that such use or expected use needs to be disclosed as a qualification or assumption to the bank's viability statement under Code Provision C.2.2. - 8.
+The fundamental approach to the principal solvency and liquidity risks and related public reporting by banks is consistent with the general approach described in the Risk Guidance.
 However, the remainder of this supplementary guidance explains how that approach is applied by banks in the context of: their exposure to potentially more intense solvency and liquidity risks; their greater vulnerability to confidence in the sustainability of their funding models; and the need for close co-operation between banks, their supervisors and their auditors in relation to these matters in the context of the significantly enhanced regulatory regime for monitoring and addressing these issues that has emerged in the aftermath of the financial crisis.